Open Wednesdays-Saturdays, 1-4pm*

 A joint exhibition with Rachel Rea as part of our New Creatives programme.

-*Please note, the gallery will be closed between Friday 29th March and and Saturday 6th April inclusive, and on Thursday 23rd and Friday 24th May.
+*Please note, the gallery will be closed between Friday 29th March and Saturday 6th April inclusive, and on Saturday 4th, Saturday 18th, Thursday 23rd, Friday 24th and Saturday 25th May.

 About the Exhibition